elewa-academy/Fundamentals/00-motivation-studying/README.md

 ## Specifications

-Fork this [Template Notes Repository](https://github.com/elewa-academy/study-journal-template), clone it, and study away!
+Fork this [Template Notes Repository](https://github.com/elewa-academy/study-journal-template), clone it, feature it on your portfolio, and study away!

 Main Repository:
 * Keeps track of your progress over time.
 We recommend you have a folder for each week, a files for each day that week, and one week summary README.md in each week's folder.